woai3c/self-learning-english/docs/qa/interview.md

 ## What kind of working environment do you like?

-I really enjoy working in an environment that's straightforward and positive, where people collaborate well together and everyone is working towards the same goals.
+I enjoy working in an environment that's straightforward and positive, where people collaborate well together and everyone is working towards the same goals.
 Good communication and mutual support are really important to me.

 <details>
 <summary>查看中文</summary>